altocodenl/TODIS/readme.md

 While parallelism is not the only cause of consistency failures, it is a very common one, as well as the hardest to eliminate.
 Other sources of data inconsistency can be:

 1. Outright errors in logic.
+For example, forgetting to deduce money from the source account after crediting it to the target account.
 2. Not checking for errors in multi-step sequences.
 For example, if the `+` operation fails when depositing funds but we still withdraw funds from the source account, the bank will lose money.

 I prefer consistency over performance for the reason that a consistent system is easier to reason about.
 However, in many systems, loss of consistency might be bounded or negligible, and performance extremely important.

-### The tradeoff trilemma

-you have the blockchain trilemma (security, scalability, distribution).
-That to me maps completely to CAP's consistency, availability (especially with the modified CAP theorem about latency).
-Perhaps the general pattern is perfection, cost (in time, space and energy) and distribution/resilience.
-PCR.
-It is interesting, because it breaks the typical dilemma between quality and cost.
-It's really about three things, not two.
+The problem will often hint at the solution.

 ### Quality

+By considering data, the substance that both makes and justifies information systems, we can now apply principles used for material manufacturing to data.
+Considering informati

 Implementing the Toyota Production System
 - autoactivation